 Happiness isn’t the absence of sadness, sadness is the absence of happiness.

-There’s a lot more letters I need to write for you about happiness because there’s so much you can do to build and maintain it.
+There are a lot more letters I need to write you about happiness because there’s so much you can do to build and maintain it.
 It affects everything, and knowing that you can control it is only step one.

 I hope these lessons have been worth the time it took you to read them, and that they help.

 - Happiness affects everything, so work at it